Three bedrooms, including two doubles and one small double

 Located in the quiet village of Mountfield, East Sussex, this three-bedroom home offers a peaceful, rural setting with countryside views, while still being conveniently placed for transport links.
 The village itself has a friendly, small-community feel, surrounded by fields, woodland walks, and open green spaces.

 Despite its rural feel, the property is well-connected — it's just a short drive (around 5–10 minutes) to Robertsbridge station, which offers direct mainline services to London Charing Cross and Cannon Street, typically taking around 75 minutes.
-Nearby towns like Battle and Heathfield offer additional amenities, shops, and schools, making this a good location for those looking for a quieter lifestyle without feeling cut off.
+Nearby towns like Battle and Heathfield offer additional amenities, shops, and schools.

 Council Tax Band D